haddocking/haddocking.github.io/education/molmod/simulation.md

     Comment on the relation between the internal and the solvent hydrogen bond populations.
 </a>

 In addition to global analyses, many GROMACS programs support index files, which are created with the `make_ndx` program.
 These index files allow the creation of user-specified groups, such as single residues or stretches of residues.
 For example, it is possible to evaluate the creation of β-hairpins by checking the existence of hydrogen bonds between the two halves of the peptide.
 Assume you are working on a 14-residue long peptide.
-The syntax within `make_ndx` to create an index file to check for hydroben bonds between the two halves is as follows:
+The syntax within `make_ndx` to create an index file to check for hydrogen bonds between the two halves is as follows:

 {% highlight Text Only %}
 r 1-7